matthew-ia/cayo/README.md

-# Cayo
+# Cayo :desert_island:

-> Pronounced [ka-yo], meaning _small island_ :desert_island:
+> Pronounced [ka-yo], meaning _small island_

-A static HTML generator for the small stuff.
-With islands of reactivity.
+A static HTML generator for the small stuff, with islands of reactivity.
 Powered by Svelte and Vite.

 ## Why Cayo?
 The main purpose of Cayo is to be a tool that lets you use modern front-end tooling (Svelte, Vite, file-based routing) to generate static HTML output, and having the option to use Svelte components that are reactive on the client.

-**Cayo prerenders your pages to HTML**.
+- **Cayo prerenders your pages to HTML**.
 It enables the use of Svelte as a templating language for generating static content.
 Cayo doesn't have opinions about what your output should be, just that it's HTML.
 You can think of Cayo's primary function as being a Svelte-to-HTML generator.

-**Cayo lets you define where you _do_ want reactivity, with Cayo Components**.
+- **Cayo lets you define where you _do_ want reactivity, with Cayo Components**.
 If you want the Svelte reactivity, you can have it, with Cayo Components (or "cayos" a.k.a. the "islands of reactivity").
 These are components that are individually bundled and will be mounted and run as a Svelte client-side component.

-**Cayo is built for that person who has constraints on their output**—someone who needs control over their HTML generation workflow, and wants to use tools like Svelte and Vite.
+- **Cayo is built for that person who has constraints on their output**—someone who needs control over their HTML generation workflow, and wants to use tools like Svelte and Vite.
 All while not having to buy into the typical use of creating an _entire website_, as frameworks are typically designed to be used.

-**Cayo is not a feature-rich web app framework** like Astro or SvelteKit.
+- **Cayo is not a feature-rich web app framework** like Astro or SvelteKit.
 Read more about [how Cayo differs](#cayo-&-the-rest) from similar tools.

 ## Getting Started